Marwa Al-Sabouni: Early life and education

+Career

 When the Syrian Civil War broke out in 2011, Al-Sabouni made the decision to stay in the city she had grown up in.
 She spent two years hiding inside, home-schooling her two young children and not seeing the moon.
 When the rebel forces left Syria in 2015 over 60% of the neighbourhood was left in rubble.
 She has spoken about the housing crisis in Syria, with almost half of the Syrian population living in temporary accommodation or informal housing, and how the architecture contributed to its downfall.
 Al-Sabouni believes that the architecture of cities are fundamental to their harmony.

 Al-Sabouni's autobiography, The Battle for Home: The Vision of a Young Architect in Syria was released in 2016.
 It considers the roles of architects and city planners in violence and civil conflict by corrupting community relationships through piecemeal buildings.
 She argues that efforts must be made to restore peace through urban developments.
 It includes her proposals for the rebuild of the Baba Amr district, designing structures that draw on Syria's historical ways to keep communities living together harmoniously.
 Her design includes tree units that contain shops and community spaces in trunks, as well as apartments on their branches.
 Her efforts look to restore social cohesion and a sense of identity.
 It was selected by The Guardian as one of the top architectural books of 2016.

 Her 2021 book, Building for Hope: Towards an Architecture of Belonging, was published by Thames & Hudson.

 She co-runs with her husband (a fellow architect) an online space that communicates architectural news in Arabic, the Arabic gate for architectural news, as well as a bookshop in Homs.
 In 2016 she delivered a TED talk, How Syria's architecture laid the foundation for a brutal war, that has been viewed over one million times.
 She has provided expert advice to the World Economic Forum and for NPR and the BBC, as well as writing for The Wall Street Journal.